Flankmain/Arduino-Course-Project/README.md

 'git clone' this repository into some folder

-'make all' in the root folder of the project should flash both boards Before this, you might have to edit the parameter DEVICE in both MEGA/makefile and UNO/makefile.
+'make all' in the root folder of the project should flash both boards.

+Before this, you might have to edit the parameter DEVICE in both MEGA/makefile and UNO/makefile.
 For Windows this parameter is something like COM3, for Linux it's something like dev/ttyACM0 or dev/ttyUSB0.
 The numbers can be different.

 To see further details, go to the root folder of the project and run "python3 helper.py"